Computational experiments successfully predict the emergence of autocorrelations in ultra-high-frequency stock returns: Introduction

+Our work is directly related to the Efficient Markets Hypothesis (EMH), which is one of the cornerstones of modern finance \citep{Fama-1970-JF,Fama-1991-JF}.
+There are three major versions of the hypothesis: weak form, semi-strong form, and strong form \citep{Fama-1970-JF,Fama-1991-JF}.
+The weak form efficiency hypothesis suggests that asset prices are unpredictable using historical prices.
+The study of the weak-form EMH can be traced back to \cite{Bachelier-1900}, who suggests that speculative prices follow random walks.
+Early empirical evidence and theoretical analysis support the random walk hypothesis \citep{Cowles-1933-Em,Working-1934-JASA,Kendall-1953-JRSSA,Osborne-1959a-OR,Cootner-1964,Samuelson-1965-IMR,Mandelbrot-1966-JB}.
 A classical approach to test the random walk hypothesis is to calculate the Hurst index $H$ of return time series \citep{Mandelbrot-1971-Em}.
 A time series is uncorrelated if its Hurst index $H=0.5$, antipersistent if $H<0.5$, or persistent if $H>0.5$ \citep{Mandelbrot-VanNess-1968-SIAMR}.
-Different methods have been utilized to estimate Hurst indexes of financial return time series and controversial results are reported \citep[see,~for~instance,][]{Cajueiro-Tabak-2004a-PA,AlvarezRamirez-Alvarez-Rodriguez-FernandezAnaya-2008-PA,Cajueiro-Tabak-2008-CSF,Mishra-Sehgal-Bhanumurthy-2011-RFE,Jiang-Xie-Zhou-2014-PA}.
-We note that a well-designed statistical method is necessary to conclude the presence of long memory in returns.
-It is more likely that returns are uncorrelated in long term and inefficient in certain short time periods \citep{Jiang-Xie-Zhou-2014-PA}.
+Different methods have been utilized to estimate Hurst indexes of financial return time series and controversial results are reported \citep{Cajueiro-Tabak-2004a-PA,AlvarezRamirez-Alvarez-Rodriguez-FernandezAnaya-2008-PA,Cajueiro-Tabak-2008-CSF,Mishra-Sehgal-Bhanumurthy-2011-RFE,Jiang-Xie-Zhou-2014-PA}.
+We note that a well-designed statistical method is necessary to draw a conclusion on the presence of long memory in returns.
+It is more likely that returns are uncorrelated in long term and show inefficiency in certain short time periods \citep{Jiang-Xie-Zhou-2014-PA}.
 However, we are not going to devote to this debate.
 Rather, we attempt to identify possible microscopic determinants in order flows that impact the correlation structure of financial return time series.

-In this work, we perform computational experiments using an order-driven model.
-The seminal model was proposed by \cite{Mike-Farmer-2008-JEDC}, mimicking the processes of order placement and cancellation.
-The Mike-Farmer (MF) model is able to reproduce the main stylized facts of stock returns, such as power-law tails in the return distribution and absence of long memory in return time series.
-However, the MF model fails to reproduce the phenomenon of volatility clustering \citep{Mike-Farmer-2008-JEDC}. \cite{Gu-Zhou-2009-EPL} propose a modified MF (MMF) model which successfully reproduces all these stylized facts.
-There are three possible determinants embedded in the MMF model, including the tail heaviness of relative prices of the placed orders characterized by the tail index $\alpha_x$, the degree of long memory in relative prices quantified by its Hurst index $H_x$, and the strength of long memory in order directions depicted by $H_s$.
-We investigate the impacts of these variables on the correlation structure of return time series.